-Lystek leverages its low temperature Thermal Hydrolysis Process (Lystek THP®) and value-added service offerings to manage the requirements of a growing number of generators of biosolids and organic residuals across North America.
-Solutions are provided via our numerous in-plant deployments and two large regional processing centers in Ontario, Canada and California, U.S.A.
+Lystek leverages its low-temperature Thermal Hydrolysis Process (Lystek THP®) and value-added service offerings to manage the requirements of over 40 generators of biosolids and organic residuals across North America.
+Solutions are provided via our numerous in-plant deployments and two large regional processing centers in Ontario, Canada, and California, US.
 Each regional facility has an annual processing capacity of 150,000 tons per year and the collective of all Lystek-enabled treatment plants now totals over 395,000 tons annually.
-As part of our unique approach, Lystek has been expanding its offerings and providing end-to-end resource recovery and product management services to the sector since 2012.
+As part of their unique approach to residuals management, Lystek has been providing full-service resource recovery, facility optimization, and product management services to the sector since 2012.

 “It is showing to be a highly valued product in our area, and, as proof of that, our revenue sharing returns have reduced our biosolids management fees.
 That’s a real game changer,” says John den Hoed, Supervisor of Wastewater Services for the Township of Centre Wellington.

-One of the key factors to the success of these programs has been the undertaking of third party agronomic trials and best management practices to demonstrate the effectiveness of LysteGro, both as a replacement for commercial fertilizer and as a means to build soil health.
+One of the key factors to the success of these programs has been the company’s participation in third party agronomic trials and adoption of best management practices to demonstrate the effectiveness of LysteGro, both as a replacement for commercial fertilizer and as a sustainable means to build soil health.
 Even with increasing market prices and some revenue sharing to help offset management costs, the farmer is still receiving great value for the product, which has a high concentration of NPK as well as micronutrients and organic matter.
 Based on comparative pricing, to realize the total NPK equivalent in purchased commercial fertilizer, the cost would be approximately three times the current market price of LysteGro.